 DuPage’s associate in dental hygiene degree takes five semesters to complete.
 This full-time program is intensive, and it is advised that you avoid work commitments while you are enrolled to ensure program success.
 The 82-credit curriculum provides a well-rounded education by covering areas such as humanities, social and behavioral sciences, physical and life sciences, dental science and dental hygiene.
 The dental hygiene coursework helps you gain professional proficiency with courses in anatomy of the mouth, head and neck, periodontics, community dental health, dental materials, dental pharmacology, dental ethics and laws, management for the dental hygienist and principles in dental hygiene.

-Dental Hygienist Career Outlook in Illinois - 2019
+Dental Hygienist Career Information For Illinois - 2023

 How Many Dental Hygienists are Currently Employed in IL?